- What is the difference between the MN program and RN-MN program?

 Please visit the WSU financial aid website to determine graduate school costs.

-Students may choose an individualized study option or can specialize in one of the following tracks:
+Students may choose from the following tracks:

 In addition, two Post-Master’s Certificates are available: Nursing Education or Nursing Leadership.
 Students must complete required course work and apply for the certificate separately through the WSU Graduate School online and pay an additional fee.